Advocacy and Policy

 Course Sequence

-The Advocacy & Policy concentration requires 30 credit hours over four semesters: summer, fall, spring, and summer.
+The Advocacy & Policy program concentration requires 30 credit hours over four semesters: summer, fall, spring, and summer.
 During the fall and spring semesters, students split their time between evening classes and 20-30 hours per week working with a nonprofit, public agency, lobbyist, advocacy group, think-tank, or school district.
 At the core of the Advocacy & Policy curriculum are the Policy Residency courses.
 Students in this two-semester long course will be placed in a policy-relevant field experience in order to gain an experiential perspective on the nature of educational advocacy and/or the policymaking process in education.
 Through placements with educational reform organizations, local public and charter boards, federal government offices, teachers unions, child parent advocacy organizations, and more, students will gain a hands-on view of the mechanics of interest representation and mobilization, efforts at agenda setting, the legislative process, rule-making, media relations, public awareness campaigns, and policy development and implementation.
 Throughout the year, coursework will connect students’ daily experiences with theoretical frameworks of organizational, policy, and political change in order to highlight the challenges and opportunities of policy and advocacy work in the field of education.